CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 * Were the estimated costs, the planned effort and the timetable met?
 If the change was successful, the change request (Request for Change) or the change record can be closed.
 If the change fails, it must be decided whether the changes made need to be adjusted.
 In some cases, it is recommended that you undo the change and create a new or modified change request.
 In the case of a failed change, it may also be useful to investigate the causes and, based on this, adapt IT systems or processes.
 So similar problems can be avoided in the future.

 Depending on the nature and extent, it may be useful to evaluate the change immediately.
 On the other hand, it may also be beneficial to wait a few days or weeks to see what effect the change will have and whether the goal has been achieved.
 Changes made are only successfully completed once they have been positively evaluated and documented.
-To make sure that this is not forgotten, the change manager should be reminded of this by an automated resubmission.
+To ensure that this is not forgotten, the change manager should be reminded of this by an automated resubmission.

 ** Withdrawal of changes **